GeoscienceAustralia/ptha/R/README.md

 where the XXXX are adapted to match the file name (and on Ubuntu, you would add 'sudo' to the start).

-If the above fails because you are missing packages, then try running this prior to the install to get the required packages:
+If the above fails because you are missing packages, then try running this (from inside R) prior to the install to get the required packages:

     install.packages(c('sp', 'rgdal', 'rgeos', 'FNN', 'raster', 'minpack.lm', 'geometry', 'geosphere', 'rgl', 'testthat', 'devtools'))